-The Distributor Options, the shares of Class A Common Stock underlying the Distributor Options and the employee stock bonus awards are included in this Prospectus pursuant to Rule 415 under the 1933 Act.
-The distribution of the Distribution Options will occur for purposes of Rule 415 upon the assignment of the distributor options by NSI to the distributors.
-The shares of Class A Common Stock will be issued by the Company upon exercise of the Distributor Options.
-The Company will not receive any of the proceeds from the distribution of shares in connection with the employee stock bonus awards.
-The Company will receive the proceeds from the issuance of shares in connection with the exercise of the Distributor Options.
-See "Rule 415 Selling Stockholders."
+The Distributor Options, the shares of Class A Common Stock underlying the Distributor Options and the employee stock bonus awards will be registered pursuant to Rule 415 under the 1933 Act.
+The Distributor Options will be issued pursuant to this Prospectus upon the grant of the Distributor Options.
+The shares of Class A Common Stock will be issued by the Company or sold by the Rule 415 Selling Stockholders, as applicable, upon the exercise of the Distributor Options and upon the grant of the employee stock bonus awards.